 Consumers stopped buying music from physical stores, instead preferring to purchase albums from iTunes where it was cheaper.
 Some consumers also relished the opportunity to buy individual songs online rather than paying full price for an album they might not enjoy.

 Napster was also emerging as a platform allowing music fans to download and share music for free.
-By the time Apple introduced the iPod in 2001, digital music had gained critical mass and the demise of Tower Records was inevitable.

 Bankruptcy, hiatus, and return